 iact specifies action to be taken in case of range errors.
-Scope: global Type: optional Intent: in.
+Scope: global

 Specified as: a character variable Ignore, Warning or Abort, default Ignore.

-x If y is not present, then x is overwritten with the translated integer indices.
-Scope: global Type: required Intent: inout.
-Specified as: a rank one integer array.
+\mathbf{x} If y is not present, then x is overwritten with the translated integer indices.

+Scope: globalType: requiredIntent: inout.

-y If y is not present, then y is overwritten with the translated integer indices, and x is left unchanged.
-Scope: global Type: optional Intent: out.
-Specified as: a rank one integer array.
+${f y}$ If y is not present, then y is overwritten with the translated integer indices, and x is left unchanged.
+Scope: global psb_is_owned

+Type: optional Intent: out.